 - “Just wanted to say thanks”

-Basically, it’s a subject line that feels like there can be absolutely no scam standing behind the email.
-That’s why words like “congratulations” or “opportunity” are not on the list.
+Essentially, a harmless subject line gives the impression that there’s no hidden agenda behind the email.
+That’s why words like “congratulations” or “opportunity” are best avoided.

 - “Are you interested in a guest post?”

 This approach eliminates any confusion for the recipient.
 The purpose of your email is made crystal clear, which is essentially good copywriting.

 Here, the subject line suggests a pre-existing personal relationship with the recipient.
 The key is to make it sound natural without trying too hard.